 - a 3 to 6 digit number that identifies you, such as 123456, and

-- 2 alpha or numeric characters that identify your practice location, such as 1A
+- 2 additional characters that identify your practice location, such as 1A or AA

 In this example, the Medicare provider number would be 1234561A.

 - claim Medicare benefits for services you provide at a particular practice location